-This year’s Common Secure conference (part of ICC’s Common Secure Threat Intel Network services arrangements) was held in Valencia, Spain this year at ICC’s Centre of Excellence in Valencia.
-ICC inaugurated its Common Secure Operations Centre here in Valencia at the last Management Committee meeting in March of this year, with five Clients by now: UN Women, UNESCO, OCHA, PAHO, WFP and ICC as well.
+This year’s Common Secure conference (part of UNICC’s Common Secure Threat Intel Network services arrangements) was held in Valencia, Spain this year at UNICC’s Centre of Excellence in Valencia.
+UNICC inaugurated its Common Secure Operations Centre here in Valencia at the last Management Committee meeting in March of this year, with five Clients by now: UN Women, UNESCO, OCHA, PAHO, WFP and UNICC as well.
 The conference was deemed a success by participating Clients and Partner Organizations.
 Half of the Common Secure membership participated in person with another half a dozen (plus others from participating Agency units) joining remotely.

 With the goal to bring partners together to increase the circle of trust, share information on cyber practices and provide feedback on services suites, the two-day workshop blended vendor and regional stakeholder sessions with feedback, presentations and input from participating Agencies.
 Tima Soni, Head, Information Security Services, noted that cyber criminals are collaborating more and more and that cyber security professionals need to step up on sharing intelligence and information to keep pace with cyber criminals.
 Common Secure members here can envision a UN family to collect and share information to keep our Agencies secure and aware.

 Member Agencies including IFAD, PAHO, WFP, IMD, UNDP , OSCE, UNESCO, while ADB, IOM, WFP, UNDP, UNICEF, ILO, IAEA joined remotely – in addition to participation and presentations from the Computer Emergency Response Teams from the Spanish government and the city of Valencia.